alexmercerind/youtube-search-python/README.md

 **Search for videos in YouTube WITHOUT YouTube Data API v3.**

-(Made without using YouTube Data API v3 and any other third party library!)
+(Made without using YouTube Data API v3 and any other third party library.)

+This library is intended for personal and non-commercial usage only.

 Working as of 2020.